Learn and study general biblical subjects with a Bible quiz.

 What happened to Shadrach, Meshach, and Abednego?

-Answer: The three friends of Daniel were thrown into a fiery furnace.
+Answer: Thrown into a fiery furnace.

 They were friends of Daniel and held high offices in the king's court.

-King Darius had Shadrach, Meshach, and Abednego thrown into a fiery furnace because they prayed to God.
+However, King Darius had Shadrach, Meshach, and Abednego thrown into a fiery furnace because they prayed to God.

 Daniel 3